micbelgique/ToolCustomVisionV2/README.md

 ## Description

-THE Custom Vision Tool is the perfect tool for using custom vision.
+The custom Vision Tool is the perfect tool for using custom vision.

 ## Architecture of the repository